stackbuilders/inflections-hs/README.md

 the `transliterate` function, you should instead call the `transliterateCustom` function which accepts a String for replacements and a Map for substitution.

-## TODO
+## Future work

-I'd like this library to implement other functions found in the Rails inflections library.
+Ideally, we want to implement other functions found in the Rails inflections library.
 If you need one of those functions, please submit a pull request!

 ## Further documentation